avivasolutionsnl/Nyxie/README.md

 > The gift will be removed from the cart when the qualification is no longer met.

 #### % discount on every N-th qualifying product
-Will apply a percentage discount to a certain number of products when a cartain number of those products have been added to the cart.
+Will apply a percentage discount to a number of products, when the specified minimum amount of products have been added to the cart.

 When a benefit is added to a promotion, the following action will be available in the list: